 Related reading: "Redirecting Teen Defiance to Healthy Self-Esteem"

-Children build emotional maturity by experiencing loving and firm responses from their parents.
+Children develop emotional maturity through loving and firm responses from their parents.
 One of the most effective ways for parents to provide the ingredients listed above is by taking responsibility for their own emotional well-being.
 But more importantly, by being real.
-Sometimes we as parents try to be kind or patient too long when acknowledging our frustration could be more helpful.
+Sometimes we, as parents, try to be kind or patient for too long, when acknowledging our frustration could be more helpful.

-Whether you're struggling with rebellious teens or parenting an emotional preteen, below are some keys to help you provide the building blocks for your child's unfolding emotional nature.
+Whether you're struggling with rebellious teens or parenting an emotional preteen, the following strategies can help you provide the building blocks for your child's unfolding emotional nature.

 If you need to calm yourself before responding, do it!
 Say, "I'll handle this when I've had some time to think about it."
 Or "I'm ready to blow.
 I'm going out on the deck to calm down."
 Or "I'm not ready to talk about this; I'm too upset."
 Wait—whether a minute or a day—before responding to your teen.
 Staying calm under pressure is a great model for your teen as well.

-The more accurately you can mirror back your teen's emotions, the more they integrate the understanding of their emotional experience.
+The more accurately you can mirror your adolescent's emotions, the more they integrate understanding of their emotional experience.

 When we react, they don't get to feel, own, or resolve their own emotions because the situation becomes about our upset and what we're feeling instead.
 With an accurate mirror, the teen can better understand their feelings and take effective action to be their best and handle stress more effectively.

-Keep in mind when they push back, it can be because your teenager is needing love and connection.
+Keep in mind when they push back, it can be because your teenager needs love and connection.

 Let children and teens know your observations ... without judgment.
 By specifically describing what you see, you help your child connect the dots and realize that emotions affect our bodies and our relationships.
 For instance, "Your face is showing a lot of stress.
 Are you upset about something?"

 Often, all a child needs to shift is the acceptance of their feelings.
-And at other times, they need to know how their behavior affects us.
+At other times, they need to know how their behavior affects others.
 For instance, we might say, "Whoa!
 That's some intense energy coming my way.
 It looks like you could use some time to chill."
 Or "I want to hear what you have to say.
 I'll be in the kitchen when you're ready to talk to me respectfully."
 Or "I get that you're really angry.
-You have a right to your anger but not to dump it on me.
+You have a right to your anger, but not to dump it on me.
 Let me know how I can support you."

 Emotional maturity is a process of growth, not an arrival point.
 Be compassionate with yourself.
-Be present to your own experience, and from a strong and centered space, respond to your teen.
+Be present to your own experience and, from a strong, centered space, respond to your adolescent.

 For more on parenting teenagers, read: "Why We Think Teenage Rebellion Normal."

-And if you'd like customized support for your teen or in parenting teens, Heartmanity is here to help!
-Contact us at support@heartmanity.com.
-And if you're interested in the Hacking the Teen Brain course, let us know!
+And if you'd like customized support for your teen or in parenting teenagers, Heartmanity is here to help!
+Contact us.
+If you're interested in the Hacking the Teen Brain course, let us know!